A Primer on Choice-of-Law Clauses

-Conflict of Laws.
+Internal vs. Whole Law.
 Many choice-of-law clauses provide that the contract is to be governed by the laws of a particular state “without regard to its conflict of laws rules.”
 This was not always the case.
 Such language only began appearing in choice-of-law clauses around 1970.
 As this language has become more common, however, it has created questions.
 What exactly does it mean?
 And is it strictly necessary for a clause to include this language?

 To answer these questions, it is necessary to draw a distinction between the “internal” law of the chosen jurisdiction and the “whole law” of the chosen jurisdiction.
 The internal law of the chosen jurisdiction does not include that jurisdiction’s choice-of-law rules.
 The whole law of the chosen jurisdiction includes its choice-of-law rules.
 Choice-of-law rules, it will be recalled, are the rules that allow a court to determine which jurisdiction’s law to apply when the transaction or the parties have a connection to more than one place.
 The parties who write a choice-of-law clause into their agreement typically don’t want to select the choice-of-law rules of the chosen jurisdiction because the application of those rules could result in the application of the rules of yet another jurisdiction.
 If the parties choose Pennsylvania law to govern their agreement, for example, and if the choice-of-law rules of Pennsylvania direct the court to apply Alabama law, the parties don’t want the court to apply the law of Alabama.
-They want the court to apply the internal law of Pennsylvania and the contract law of Pennsylvania.
+They want the court to apply the internal law of Pennsylvania.
 When the parties select the “laws” of a state in their choice-of-law clause, therefore, they generally intend to select the internal law of that state rather than its whole law.

 Adding the phrase “without regard to its conflict of laws rules” to a choice-of-law clause makes this implicit preference explicit.
 It should be emphasized, however, there are virtually no cases where the courts have interpreted a choice-of-law clause to select the whole law of the chosen jurisdiction.
 Most courts recognize that such an approach would defeat the certainty and predictability that choice-of-law clauses aspire to provide.
 There is no harm in adding this language to one’s choice-of-law clause.
 Most courts will, however, read it into the clause even if it is absent.

-Federal Law.
+State vs. Federal Law.
 When a choice-of-law clause selects the “laws” of a particular state, one question that naturally arises is whether the parties to the contract also intended to select any relevant provisions of federal law.
 In many cases, party preferences with respect to this issue will be irrelevant; mandatory rules of federal law apply regardless of party intent.
 In cases where the relevant provisions of federal law are mere default rules, however, then an interpretive question arises.
 Did the parties intend to select state law to the exclusion of the federal default rule?
 Or did they intend to select the federal default rule as an alternative to state law?